ericrogler/Green-Book/Chapters/Z004_Management_101.md

 ### **Positive and Negative Student Behaviors**

-This usually applies to younger students, but older and adult learners can have behavior issues too.
+*This usually applies to younger students, but older and adult learners can have behavior issues too.*

 Two categories I’ll put behaviors in are positive and negative.

 Every student wants to be understood and accepted, but each student has different ways of getting that acknowledgement.
 Negative behaviors can be replacements for lack of attention or acknowledgement for many people.

 Positive behaviors are behaviors you want to enforce and reward, such as giving attention to, providing *random* acknowledgements, and compliments.
 These behaviors vary across teachers, but generally they are things you want students to do and how you want them to act.
 For behaviors you want to see, you provide a clear path to reach them and indications they are reaching positive behaviors along the way to the goal.

 Negative behaviors are behaviors that put you, the classroom, or other students in a disadvantageous position and threaten the sanctity of the learning environment.
-Whenever a negative-attention seeking behavior occurs from a student, you have two ways to handle it.
+Whenever a negative-attention seeking behavior occurs from a student, I prefer two ways to handle it.

 1. Shut it down immediately.
-    1. All it takes is a few seconds for control to be lost, your authority diminished, and the rest of the class to see an opportunity to make it worse.
+    1. All it takes is a few seconds for control to be lost, your authority diminished, and the rest of the class/audience to see an opportunity to make it worse.
 2. Ignore it entirely.
     1. This doesn’t mean being harsh, but ignoring them means figuring out later how to replace negative behaviors with positive behaviors.